matschaffer/elastic-otel-metrics/README.md

     password: "(PASSWORD)"
   ```
 - Start with `./apm-server -c apm-server.cloud.yml -e`
-- Run start the app with `OTEL_EXPORTER_OTLP_ENDPOINT="localhost:8200" yarn start`, the presence of `OTEL_EXPORTER_OTLP_ENDPOINT` will switch to OLTP exporter collection instead of prometheus.
+- Run start the app with `OTEL_EXPORTER_OTLP_ENDPOINT="localhost:8200" yarn start`, the presence of `OTEL_EXPORTER_OTLP_ENDPOINT` will switch to OTLP exporter collection instead of prometheus.

 ## GRPC debugging